 Savannah, Georgia 31401

-- Fingerprints for the general public are done by both Savannah Police Department and Chatham County Police at their joint locations at 295 Police Memorial Drive, off of Chatham Parkway.
+- Fingerprints for the general public are done by Savannah Police Department at the Administrative Services and Training Complex, located at 78 Ross Road.

 - Please see Georgia Application Processing for information pertaining to fingerprint processing and results.